Hand Therapist Training Programs and Requirements

 - Other Requirements: Well organized and have interpersonal skills

 Bachelor's Degree in Occupational Therapy

 Bachelor's degree curricula for occupational therapy majors combine general education classes with core occupational therapy courses and fieldwork.
-Students explore social and behavioral sciences, such as psychology, anatomy, sociology, neurology and physiology.
 They also gain knowledge of the upper extremities, medical equipment, treatment options and therapeutic exercises.
 Students explore social and behavioral science topics, such as:

 Master's Degree in Occupational Therapy

 In a master's degree program, students focus on research and advanced occupational therapy theories and practice.
 The first year of study is usually dedicated to coursework, while the second is focused on clinical training.
 Students typically complete six months of supervised fieldwork, reviewing case studies and exploring various research methods.
 Graduates of a master's degree program should be able to assess patients, provide appropriate therapy and manage the progress and effectiveness of treatment over time.
 Some common course topics might include:

 The BLS states that physical therapists as of May 2014 make a mean annual wage of $83,940.
 The employment for these therapists from 2012-2022 is expected to grow 36%.
 This is much faster than average.

 Occupational and physical therapists, including hand therapists, must earn state licensure.
 Requirements vary but generally include graduation from an accredited occupational therapy program and passage of a national exam.
 Voluntary certification as a hand therapist is offered through the Hand Therapy Certification Commission (www.htcc.org).
 A current physical or occupational therapy license is required to apply for certification, in addition to a minimum of 4,000 hours of direct practice experience in hand therapy and five years as a physical or occupational therapist.
 Certification is valid for five years and requires continuing education courses to recertify.